revival-of-hope/Clash_of_Clans/Classes/Integration/Docs/SaveLoad and Determinism API.md

 # Save/Load and Determinism API (Dev C)

 This document defines the canonical API for save/load snapshots and determinism inspection.
-It is **opaque** and does not expose gameplay rules.
+It is **opaque** and does not expose Gameplay rules.

 ## 1. SaveLoadService